Kayinnasaki/kayin.moe-article-pages/01.writing/ufo-50/item.md

 ## Valbrace

 **Wizardy** meets **Punch-out**, complete with incredible art and animation.
 A dungeon crawler where you can resist all attrition by *getting good*.
 This is a game that could be expanded so far if they wanted.
-It's length is perfect for UFO 50 but this is one of the few games that could have half or, if they wanted, 5 times the content.
+Its length is perfect for UFO 50 but this is one of the few games that could have half or, if they wanted, 5 times the content.

 I don't know if I'd replay Valbrace, but I would be excited for a sequel.